Bias-Variance Tradeoffs in Joint Spectral Embeddings: Statistical Consequences

-The maximization step is slightly more complex than that of a standard in GMM as the variance is mean dependent and hence represent a curved sub-family of the multivariate normal model.
-However, to avoid difficultly, we implement the traditional GMM algorithm to derive estimates for the model parameters $\left(\pi, \bvar{S}^{(g)}\bvar{x}_k, n^{-1}\Sigma_g(\bvar{x}_k)\right)$ and community assignment vector $\bvar{Z}$.
+where $\phi(\mu, \Sigma)$ is the density function of a normal random variable with mean $\mu$ and covariance $\Sigma$.
+The maximization step is slightly more complex than that of a standard GMM as the variance is mean dependent and hence represent a curved sub-family of the multivariate normal model.
+To avoid this difficultly, we implement the traditional GMM algorithm to derive estimates for the model parameters $\left(\pi, \bar{\bvar{S}}\bvar{x}_k, n^{-1}\Sigma_{OB}(\bvar{x}_k)\right)$ and community assignment vector $\bvar{Z}$.